davidesner/connection-docs/tutorial/branches/prepare-tables.md

 * TOC
 {:toc}

-In this section you will prepare [component configurations](tood) so that you can use them to create a [development Branch](todo).
+In this section you will prepare [component configurations](/components/) so that you can use them to create a [development Branch](/tutorial/branches/).
-The [following section](/tutorial/branches/tables-in-branch/) then shows how to work with [Storage tables](todo) inside a Branch.
+The [following section](/tutorial/branches/tables-in-branch/) then shows how to work with [Storage tables](/storage/tables/) inside a Branch.

 ## Prepare the production configurations

-We'll start with a data pipeline that pulls data about bitcoin prices, creates a list of TOP 5 dates when the price was the highest.
-Let's prepare the production configurations, so that we can try working with branches later.
+You'll start with a data pipeline that pulls data about bitcoin prices and creates a list of TOP 5 days when the price was the highest.
+Let's prepare the production configurations, so that you can try working with branches later.

 First we need to pull the bitcoin data.
-To simplify this, we will download a [prepared csv file](/tutorial/branches/bitcoin_price.csv) using HTTP extractor.
+To simplify this, we will download a [prepared csv file](/tutorial/branches/bitcoin_price.csv) using [HTTP extractor](/components/extractors/storage/http/).

 ## Set up http extractor in production

 Create new HTTP extractor configuration, fill in **Base URL** to `https://help.keboola.com`.
-Then add new table to the extractor, named `bitcoin_price` and fill the **Path** to `components/development-branches/bitcoin_price.csv`. **Table Name** should be `bitcoin_price`.
+Then add a new table to the extractor, named `bitcoin_price` and fill the **Path** to `components/development-branches/bitcoin_price.csv`. **Table Name** should be `bitcoin_price`.

 {: .image-popup}
 ![Prepared HTTP extractor](/tutorial/branches/figures/http-ex-prod-set-up.png)